About Great Old Broads for Wilderness

 Wild places will have the respect and protection needed to preserve them for future generations.

-Great Old Broads for Wilderness is a national organization that uses the voices and activism of elders to preserve and protect wilderness and wild lands.
+Great Old Broads for Wilderness is a national organization that engages and ignites the activism of elders to preserve and protect wilderness and wild lands.
 Conceived by older women who love wilderness, Broads gives voice to the millions of older (and not so able) Americans who want to protect their public lands as Wilderness for this and future generations.
 We bring voice, knowledge, commitment, and humor to the movement to protect our last wild places on earth.

 Great Old Broads, with lifetimes of adventures and experiences to draw from, bring a broader perspective and valuable insights to wilderness discussions than other environmental organizations with more youthful memberships are able to do.
 Great Old Broads are uniquely qualified to speak up for the lands and to protect what we have learned is valuable and important.
 We are prepared to alleviate the destruction to wilderness, and we are optimistic that we will make a difference.
 Our forte is raising public awareness for the importance of wilderness, and using press coverage to alert the public to inappropriate development and management decisions affecting wilderness.